danie2255/Privacy/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please open an issue on our official GitHub repository.
+If you have any questions about this Privacy Policy, please email me at thedpchthedpch@gmail.com